Solar in Minneapolis, MN: 2026 Cost, Savings & Payback

 Does Minneapolis have net metering?

-Is solar worth it in Minneapolis, MN?
+Is solar worth it in Minneapolis, MN in 2026?